Chartism: Decline after 1848

 Chartism as an organized movement declined rapidly after 1848.
 Throughout the 1850s, pockets of strong support for Chartism could still be found in places such as the Black Country, but the final National Convention, held in 1858, was attended by only a handful of delegates.

-Before the 1980s historians of the movement commonly blamed Chartism's decline on O'Connor's egotism and vanity, but more recent historians (notably Dorothy Thompson) have tended to see the process as too complex to be attributed to the personality of a single individual.
+Robert George Gammage, a veteran chartist and later historian of the movement, blamed Chartism's decline on O'Connor's egotism and vanity, but more recent historians (notably Dorothy Thompson) have tended to see the process as too complex to be attributed to the personality of a single individual.

 Ernest Charles Jones became a leading figure in the National Charter Association during its decline, together with George Julian Harney, and helped to give the movement a clearer socialist direction.
 Jones and Harney knew Karl Marx and Friedrich Engels personally.
 Marx and Engels at the same time commented on the Chartist movement and Jones' work in their letters and articles.

-In Kennington, the Brandon Estate features a large mural by Tony Hollaway, commissioned by London County Council's Edward Hollamby in the early 1960s, commemorating the Chartists' meeting on 10 April 1848.
+In Kennington, the Brandon Estate featured a large mural by Tony Hollaway, commissioned by London County Council's Edward Hollamby in the early 1960s, commemorating the Chartists' meeting on 10 April 1848.

-Christianity
+Religious disputes

-During this period, some Christian churches in Britain held "that it was 'wrong for a Christian to meddle in political matters ...
+During this period, a widely held religious doctrine of early Christianity in England had taken hold "to the effect that it was 'wrong for a Christian to meddle in political matters.'
 All of the denominations were particularly careful to disavow any political affiliation and he who was the least concerned with the 'affairs of this world' was considered the most saintly and worthy of emulation."
-This was at odds with many Christian Chartists for whom Christianity was "above all practical, something that must be carried into every walk of life.
+This was at odds with many Christian Chartists, for "Christianity was to them above all practical, something that must be carried into every walk of life.
 Furthermore, there was no possibility of divorcing it from political science."

-William Hill, a Swedenborgian minister, wrote in the Northern Star: "We are commanded ... to love our neighbours as ourselves ... this command is universal in its application, whether as a friend, Christian or citizen.
-A man may be devout as a Christian ... but if as a citizen he claims rights for himself he refuses to confer upon others, he fails to fulfil the precept of Christ".
+William Hill, a Swedenborgian minister, wrote in the Northern Star: "We are commanded ... to love our neighbors as ourselves ... this command is universal in its application, whether as a friend, Christian or citizen.
+A man may be devout as a Christian, ... but if as a citizen he claims rights for himself he refuses to confer upon others, he fails to fulfil the precept of Christ ..."
 The conflicts between these two views led many like Joseph Barker to see Britain's churches as pointless.
 "I have no faith in church organisations," he explained.
 "I believe it my duty to be a man; to live and move in the world at large; to battle with evil wherever I see it, and to aim at the annihilation of all corrupt institutions and the establishment of all good, and generous, and useful institutions in their places."

-To further this idea, some Christian Chartist Churches were formed where Christianity and radical politics were combined and considered inseparable.
-More than 20 Chartist Churches existed in Scotland by 1841.
+To further this idea, some Christian Chartist churches were formed where Christianity and radical politics were combined and considered inseparable.
+More than 20 Chartist churches existed in Scotland by 1841.
 Pamphlets made the point and vast audiences came to hear lectures on the same themes by the likes of J. R. Stephens, who was highly influential in the movement.
 Political preachers thus came into prominence.